jamescourtney/CloudBuffers/FormatSpec.md

 ```
 The first byte (`01`) indicates that the presence mask is one byte in length.
 The presence mask (`6A`) is represented in binary as: `0110 1010`.
 This indicates that field indexes `1`, `3`, `5`, and `6` are included in the table.

-Using the presence mask to decode the vtable, yields thhis result:
+Using the presence mask to decode the vtable, yields this result:

 | Table Field Index | Included? | Offset |
 |-------------------|-----------|--------|